-In partnership with Emancipet, the City of Austin sponsors these mobile clinic services, which include a free rabies vaccination, collar and tag, microchip, and spay/neuter surgery for dogs and cats in Austin and Travis County.
+In partnership with Emancipet, the City of Austin sponsors mobile clinic services, which include a free rabies vaccination, collar and tag, microchip, and spay/neuter surgery for dogs and cats in Austin and Travis County.
+If you would like the current schedule for mobile clinics, click here for English or here for Spanish.

 If you need transportation assistance for your animal within Travis County, contact: